 The harbor also hosts seasonal parades, markets, festivals and more throughout the year; you can find the schedule of upcoming events here.

 Harbor Parking & Transportation

-The Waterfront Shuttle is a convenient, car-free way to get to the Santa Barbara Harbor.
-The shuttle fare is only 50 cents, and you can find the schedule here.
-The Santa Barbara Train Station is also located near the Santa Barbara Harbor.
+The Santa Barbara Train Station is located near the Santa Barbara Harbor.
 Find Amtrak train information here.

-If you prefer to visit by boat, Santa Barbara’s official water taxi, Lil’ Toot, provides 15-minute boat rides daily (except on Wednesdays) between the Santa Barbara Harbor and Stearns Wharf every half hour from noon until sunset.
-The fare is $5 for adults and $1 for kids each way.
+If you prefer to visit by boat, Santa Barbara’s official water taxi, Lil’ Toot, provides 25-minute boat rides daily (Friday – Monday) between the Santa Barbara Harbor and Stearns Wharf every half hour from noon until sunset.
+The fare is $10 for adults and $5 for kids each way.